zubsyeda/CapstoneProject/README.md

 ## Overview

 ### Progress
+**Week 1**
 - Able to have an initial start-up code based on the to-do list application.
 - finished table of contents, shows entries
 - Challenges with changing the original code to fit the aesthetic and requirements for this application.
 - next steps would be to customize the overall look of the app UI/UX
-- also to work on automating some properties, like dates and adding different buttons
+- also to work on automating some properties, like dates and adding different buttons **Week 2**
+- Got login and sign up pages and implemented navigation plus user authorization using Firebase
+- Challenging in using Firebase
+- Challenge to connect different pages and make efficient navigation
+- next steps to fix errors and add more databases so that userId can correspond to its own diary entries

 ### Description